cclauss/backpack-react-scripts/packages/react-scripts/backpack-addons/README.md

 Our react scripts fork includes a number of custom configuration items in order to support building web products at Skyscanner.
-The table below will dive into what each of the configs do
+The table below will describe what each of the configs do

 | Feature | Description | Default Value |
 |:---|:--|:---|